fantasticfishman/cse15l-lab-reports/lab-report-4-week-8.md

 ## Repositories

-- The link to my repository is here.
+- The link to my repository is [here](https://github.com/fantasticfishman/markdown-parse)
-- The link to the repository I'm reviewing is here.
+- The link to the repository I'm reviewing is [here](https://github.com/LippsVega/markdown-parse).

 ## Snippet 1